Japanese electrical engineering companies were a dime a dozen in the 1980s, and

 …Or, pretty much.
 One quirk about the Pearl line of pedals is that they all share the same power section, and the reference voltage (Vref, AC ground) is created by using a 5.1v zener diode instead of the more standard voltage divider.
 This provides a constant reference voltage point regardless of how much juice is left in the battery, which is probably helpful for the effects in the series that need a fixed bias point, but is bad news for an overdrive.
 One side of the waveform will hit its voltage rail quicker than the other side, and the lower the battery voltage, the more imbalanced the waveform will be.

 To that end, my project (and schematic) replaces the reference voltage section with two 10k resistors.
-The Fractal PCB has a stripe on the R28 resistor to show the orientation of the zener diode if you’d like it to be 100% original, but just know that this is an engineering flaw and not something that gives extra vintage mojo.
+The Fractal PCB has a stripe on the R28 resistor to show the orientation of the zener diode if you’d like it to be 100% original, but just know that this is a cut-and-paste engineering flaw and not something that gives extra vintage mojo.

 Input buffer → gain boost → parametric equalizer → clipping stage → tone roll-off and volume control → output buffer